Haripriya Express

-The 17415 / 16 Haripriya Express is an Express train belonging to Indian Railways – South Central Railway zone that runs between and Shri Chhatrapati Shahu Maharaj Terminus, Kolhapur in India.
+The 17415 / 16 Haripriya Express (also called Mahalaxmi Express) is an Express train belonging to South Coast Railway zone that runs between and Chhatrapati Shahu Maharaj Terminus, Kolhapur in India.

 It operates as train number 17415 from Tirupati to Shri Chhatrapati Shahu Maharaj Terminus and as train number 17416 in the reverse direction, serving the states of Andhra Pradesh, Karnataka and Maharashtra.
-It is named after goddess Mahalakshmi, the consort of Venkateshwara in Tirupati, who also resides in Kolhapur.
+It is named after goddess Mahalakshmi who resides in Kolhapur, and is the consort of Venkateswara who resides in Tirupati.

 Coaches

 The 17415 / 16 Haripriya Express has 1 AC First Class, 2 AC 2 tier, 3 AC 3 tier economy, 9 Sleeper class, 4 General Unreserved and 1 SLR (Seating cum Luggage Rake) coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.